necrokochou/Primal-Black-Market/docs/FULL-NOTES.md

 ## SYNCING CHANGES FROM MAIN
-after the QA had approved of a branch's pull request, they will also be sending a pull request to merge the main branch to other branches---excluding the branch that sent the pull request to begin with
+after the QA had approved of a branch's pull request, the QA will also be sending a pull request to merge the main branch to other branches---excluding the branch that sent the pull request to begin with

 scenario example :
 1) database developer sent a pull request to merge database/shopping-cart branch to database branch